thiagoneye/book-html5_css3/chap05/README.md

 4. Topo do Site do Thiago 3b
 5. Topo do Site do Thiago 3c
 6. Topo do Site do Thiago Final
+7. Topo do Site do Thiago Final (com estilização externa)